After you apply for NZ citizenship

 When you find out about your application

-If there are any problems with your application, the case officer contacts you.
+If there are any problems with your application, a case officer will contact you.

 If your application is declined

-You are told which requirements you did not meet and what you can do before you apply again.
-You won't get a refund.
+The Citizenship Office will tell you which requirements you did not meet and what you can do if you want to apply again.

 If you want to appeal the decision

-A decision can only be reviewed if you can prove that the Minister was given the wrong advice or not enough information.
+The Citizenship Office will only review a decision if you can prove that the Minister was given the wrong advice or not enough information.
 Ask the Citizenship Office for a copy of the report that went to the Minister.

 You have the right to complain to the Office of the Ombudsman.